gerardnico/bash-lib/docs/lib/bashlib-bash.md

 ## DESCRIPTION

-This command overrides the default trap function and add the ability to set multiple traps for the same signal
+This command overrides the default trap function and add the ability to set multiple command for the same signal

 ## Index